None Achieving the “Free and Open Indo-Pacific (FOIP)” Vision Japan Ministry of Defense’s Approach

 Japan is pursuing the “Free and Open Indo Pacific” Vision through a coordinated whole-of-government approach

-Achieving the “Free and Open Indo-Pacific (FOIP)” Vision: Japan Ministry of Defense (JMOD)’s Approach
+Achieving a “Free and Open Indo-Pacific (FOIP)” Vision: Japan Ministry of Defense (JMOD)’s Approach

 Characteristics of the Indo-Pacific Region